Maine Seafood Guide – Haddock

 Harvest Method

-Otter trawl, gillnet, some hook and line.
+Otter trawl, gillnet, and some hook and line.
+See the vessel and gear guide for more information.

 Recreational Harvest

-Minimum size: 17 inches
+Minimum size: 18 inches

 Health Benefits & Risks